mkindler/HoriseonCodeRefactor/README.md

 ## Contributing

-Please open a New Issue via GitHub for pull requests on this project that includes a describe of what you would like to change.
+Please open a New Issue via GitHub for pull requests on this project that includes a description of what you would like to change.

 ## Acknowledgment